What is Fluzone High-Dose Quadrivalent Vaccine?

 See FDA-approved patient labeling (PATIENT INFORMATION).

-- Annual influenza vaccination is recommended.
+- Instruct that annual influenza vaccination is recommended.

 - Instruct vaccine recipients and caregivers to report adverse reactions to their healthcare provider and/or to Vaccine Adverse Event Reporting System (VAERS).